List of 400-plus innings scores in One Day International cricket matches

 Herschelle Gibbs, the Player of the Match of the first ever game where a team scored 400.

 This is a list of scores of 400 or more runs made by a team in a One Day International (ODI), a form of one-day cricket played between international cricket teams who are Full Members of the International Cricket Council (ICC) as well as the top six Associate and Affiliate members.
-Unlike Test matches, ODIs consist of one innings per team, with a limit on the number of overs.
+Unlike Test matches, ODIs consist of one innings per side, with a limit on the number of overs.
 The limit is currently 50 overs per innings, although in the past this has varied.
 The earliest match now recognised as an ODI was played between England and Australia on 5 January 1971; since then there have been over 4,000 ODIs played between 26 teams.

 Team totals have risen steadily throughout the history of ODIs.
 This has accelerated in recent years, with improvements in techniques, new playing methods and introduction of Twenty20 International cricket.
 The highest team total before 400 runs was reached was the 398/5 scored by Sri Lanka against Kenya on 6 March 1996 at Asgiriya Stadium, Kandy.

 The 400 marks were first broken during a notable match between South Africa and Australia, with both teams passing 400 runs in their respective innings.
 As batting powerplays and other fielding restrictions have come into play, 400+ totals have become more common.
 Seven international teams have scored 400+ totals in their matches.
-South Africa has recorded more 400+ scores in ODIs than any other nation, with eight such scores as of October 2023.
+South Africa and India have recorded more 400+ scores in ODIs than any other nation, with eight such scores as of July 2026.
 There have been two occurrences where both teams in a match have scored more than 400 in their respective innings, with the first one being the Australia and South Africa match in 2006, and the other occurrence being India and Sri Lanka in 2009.
 There has been one other occasion in which a team scored 400+ and lost: New Zealand made 401/6 against Pakistan at the 2023 Cricket World Cup, and Pakistan successfully chased the reduced target.

-As of August 2025, there have been 29 occasions where a team has recorded a 400+ total.
+As of June 2026, there have been 31 occasions where a team has recorded a 400+ total.

-The highest score in ODIs was achieved by England, who scored 498/4 in 50 overs against Netherlands at VRA Cricket ground on 17 June 2022.
+The highest score in ODIs was achieved by England, who scored 498/4 in 50 overs against Netherlands at VRA Cricket Ground on 17 June 2022.